 - Slice through mats with thinning scissors – Be sure to use detangling spray and brush.
 It’s the miracle you’ve been looking for for pesky mats around the neck.

 - Why mess around combing for hours and hours using small combs with tiny teeth?

 - Instead try using the professional larger, longer comb with wider teeth, and a detangling spray.
 Get those ears combed out in seconds.
-If the comb meets a tangle or mat that’s difficult, get out the thinning scissors, slice-slice-slice (1-2-3) then brush or comb the knot out.
+If the comb meets a tangle or there is a mat that’s difficult, get out the thinning scissors, slice-slice-slice (1-2-3) then brush or comb the knot out.
 These combs have the best of both worlds!
 Wide teeth and smaller teeth.
-The length of the comb may scare you, because they are professional grade, but why groom like an amateur?
-With use you’ll get used to the size, convenience and benefits!
+The length of the comb may scare you because they are professional grade, but why groom like an amateur?
+With use, you’ll get used to the size, convenience, and benefits!

 - Count 1-2-3 and finish combing in no time!

 - Sample comb here:

 Buy these combs at the groomersmall.com

 Click and get a FREE infographic to tape on the wall of your grooming station!

 To SEE the Count Method in action and more info on brushing go here.